Frequently Asked Questions About LILA

 Q. What grades does Lakes International Language Academy offer?
 What happens after 5th grade?

 A. LILA welcomes students in grades K-12, with no tuition, at our two campus locations in Forest Lake.
 We also invite 3- and 4-year-olds to experience the language learning environment at our fee-based Kinder Prep program.
-After 5th grade, LILA students move to our Upper School, which is based on the International Baccalaureate Middle Years Programme for grades 6-10 and the Diploma Programme for grades 11-12.
+After 5th grade, LILA students move to our Upper School, which features the International Baccalaureate Middle Years Programme for grades 6-10 and the Diploma Programme for grades 11-12.

 Q. What kinds of volunteer opportunities do parents have at the school?